sam-don/sentalysis/README.md

 [Back To Top](#sentalysis)

+- Python 3.8: This app was built using the latest version of Python at the time
 - requests: Communicating with APIs
 - python_dotenv: Loading environment variables
 - os: Loading environment variables, reading and writing files